Software apps and online services

-I created Sentinel because I wanted to know how my dog Duke was doing while being away from home, I used to have a couple of IP cameras, their setup is complicated, they are expensive and the yearly cost of having an app is high, they are not secure (they can get hacked) and they are static and Duke moves around from room to room so there was no way to follow him around.
+I created Sentinel because I wanted to know how my dog Duke was doing while being away from home, I have a couple of IP cameras, their setup is complicated, they are expensive and the yearly cost of having an app is high, they are not secure (they can get hacked) and they are static and Duke moves around from room to room so there was no way to follow him around.

-I'm using the latest release of Android Things (TM), the developer preview version 0.4.1.
+I'm using the latest release of Android Things.

 Adafruit Motor Hat

 When you stack raspberry pi hats, controlled via I2C like I did, you need to be able to address them, for that, I made a slight change to Antonio's PWM and Motor Hat classes, that way I can address the PWM motor hat with a dynamic I2C address and stack as much hats as I need.

 Adafruit Servo Hat

-To control the servos that turn the pan/tilt bracket where the camera module is mounted, I'm using Adafruit's Servo Hat.
-I've written a tiny Gradle library in Java (soon to become a Kotlin library) that is available on Github so you can use it as well.
+To control the servos that turn the camera pan/tilt bracket up/down and left/right, I'm got an Adafruit's Servo Hat.
+I've written a Gradle library in Java (soon to become a Kotlin library) that is available on Github so you can use it as well for your projects.

 I found the 3D model for the pan/tilt bracket mount (where the camera is mounted) online and sent it to Shapeways for printing, they sent it via mail 3 days later.
-Their website is super easy to use, basically you just have to create an account, upload your model(s), pick a material and order.
-Order processing, printing and delivery was fast.
+Their website is super easy to use, basically you just have to create an account, upload your 3D model(s), pick a material (I picked the cheapest possible, PLA) and order it.

 To control Sentinel wirelessly, I'm using the 8Bitdo NES 30 Pro controller connected via bluetooth.
 Again, I got inspiration and borrowed from Antonio's Robocar project, he is using a controller from 8Bitdo as well, but I've taken it to the next level adding support for ALL the buttons and joysticks on the NES 30 Pro!.
 More detail on the setup and customization of the controller will follow and of course, I will put the code on Github so you can use the NES 30 Pro controller on your projects as well. ;)